What Are the Little Ivies and NESCAC?

 Location: New London, CT

 Connecticut College is a liberal arts institution that focuses on interdisciplinary education.
 The school offers small classes and uses a self-scheduled exam system, trusting students to abide by the school’s Honor Code.
 Professors are generally thought of as approachable and, due to the small student population, are familiar with their students.
-Dorms are central to social life at Connecticut College; they allow students to explore meaningful relationships with their peers.
+Dorms are central to social life at Connecticut College, allowing students to forge meaningful relationships with their peers.

 Learn more about Connecticut College and see your chances of acceptance.